-Week Topic Competency 1 Designing learning for learners: TQS: 4 Jan.
-8 routines, physical space, instructional decisions, task design, planning for success, attending to the diversity of learners and learner needs Who are you teaching?
+Week Торіс Competency 1 Jan.
+7 Designing learning for learners: routines, physical space, instructional decisions, task design, planning for success, attending to the diversity of learners and learner needs Who are you teaching?
 Consider the spaces and routines observable in your school placement- is there a school wide approach and belief about the learning environment and the ways in which we organize ourselves?
-How does this influence school culture? (ties to FE500) 2 Assessment of, for and as learning: TQS 3 Jan.
-15 What do we assess and how do we assess learning development; how does assessment translate to planning; how does assessment inform student achievement; how do we communicate assessment goals to students; how do we report on assessment to parents Consider the language used in your placement when discussing assessment- is there a school wide approach and understanding of how assessment serves learning?
-Refer to this Alberta Ed article: https://education.alberta.ca/media/3069745/personalizationvsdifferentiationvsindividualization.pdf 3 Indigenous Foundational Knowledge TQS 5 Jan.
-22 Midpoint Evaluation Due Consider how Indigenous Knowledge is woven into the work of your school placement- if it is visible and "lived", identify the key foundations of this.
+How does this influence school culture?
+(Ties to FE500) TQS: 4 2 Jan.
+14 Assessment of, for and as learning: What do we assess and how do we assess learning development; how does assessment translate to planning; how does assessment inform student achievement; how do we communicate assessment goals to students; how do we report on assessment to parents Consider the language used in your placement when discussing assessment- is there a school wide approach and understanding of how assessment serves learning?
+Refer to this Alberta Ed article: https://education.alberta.ca/media/3069745/personalizationvsdifferentiationvsindividuali zation.pdf TQS 3 Jan.
+21 Midpoint Evaluation Due Indigenous Foundational Knowledge Consider how Indigenous Knowledge is woven into the work of your school placement- if it is visible and "lived", identify the key foundations of this.
 If it is not visible, reflect on opportunities you see to make connections and build authenticity for student learning.
-4 Student Engagement TQS 4 Jan.
-29 Student engagement is at the epicenter of high functioning classrooms.
+TQS 5 4 Jan.
+28 Student Engagement Student engagement is at the epicenter of high functioning classrooms.
 What are the tools/tricks/secrets of the trade?
-Consider school-wide language, program, expectations, structures and strategies.
+Consider school-wide language, program, expectations, structures, and strategies.
 How is the curriculum integrated?
 What models of delivery and student involvement do you observe?
-(Inquiry, direct teaching, Montessori, etc.) 5 Professionalism in the Teaching Profession TQS (AII) Feb.
-5 Final Evaluation Due Fostering a discipline of noticing, Professionalism is an all-encompassing ethos.
+(Inquiry, direct teaching, Montessori, etc.) TQS 4 5 Feb.
+4 Final Evaluation Due Professionalism in the Teaching Profession Fostering a discipline of noticing, Professionalism is an all-encompassing ethos.
 Consider how professionalism lives in your school placements - what are the explicit behaviours expected and expressed and what are the implicit understandings of the faculty and staff in your school?
-How does this influence school culture? (ties to FE500)
+How does this influence school culture?
+(Ties to FE500) TQS (All) 6 Feb.
+11 Call Back - (Small groups for debrief, each PST will debrief in their assigned group) TQS (all)